 Portugal Table Tennis Camp with UTTCT

 I will be heading over to Portugal tomorrow to host a training camp alongside side some of Europes best players and coaches (UTTCT).
-These kinds of experiences bring out my inner child because I am in aura of each coach and both Romain Ruiz Romain Ruiz (arguably the best Boomerang flick in the world) plus Stephane Ouaiche (possibly Europes most talented player).
+These kinds of experiences bring out my inner child because I am in ore of each coach and both Romain Ruiz Romain Ruiz (arguably the best Boomerang flick in the world) plus Stephane Ouaiche (possibly Europes most talented player).

 Most of us are seen or respected by others or someone